OpenEPT/Firmware/README.md

 ---
 # Building and Running the Energy Profiler Probe Firmware

-To successfully build and run the DAU firmware, **STM32CubeIDE** must be installed and properly configured with the required dependencies.
+To successfully build and run the EPP firmware, **STM32CubeIDE** must be installed and properly configured with the required dependencies.
 The following steps guide you through the full setup process.

 ## Step 1: Download and Install STM32CubeIDE